Bifurcation and chaos in nonlinear Lindblad equations: Discussion and Conclusion

+We have studied the dynamics of Lindblad equations where the transition rates are nonlinear in the density matrix and have constructed explicit models that show such a dynamics.
+This approach raises the interesting issue of how the density matrix should be interpreted.
+In the conventional ensemble interpretation, the Lindblad equation must be linear in the density matrix.
+Often, the density matrix is interpreted as a device to reflect our limited knowledge of the precise state a quantum system, which is assumed to be a pure state.
+This applies in particular to the ensemble description of statistical mechanics systems, where the probabilistic description is often viewed as consequence of our ignorance of the exact quantum state of the system.
+In this case, the time evolution must be linear in the density matrix since the different pure states of the ensemble cannot interact with one another.

-Decoherence theory is based on a similar assumption: here, the system is considered as part of a larger system that includes an environment with which it interacts, and the dynamics of this larger system is taken to be unitary.
+Decoherence theory, which is often taken as the background theory for deriving the Lindblad equation, is based on a similar assumption: here, the system is considered as part of a larger system that includes an environment with which it interacts, and the dynamics of this larger system is taken to be unitary.
 Due to the interaction, the system becomes entangled with the bath.
-Assuming a sufficient amount of randomness, or uncorrelatedness of the environmental degrees of freedom, the environmental state that co-occur with the difference system states, can be argued to be orthogonal to each other.
+Assuming a sufficient amount of randomness or uncorrelatedness of the environmental degrees of freedom, the environmental state that co-occur with the difference system states, can be argued to be orthogonal to each other.
 This is the central assumption of decoherence theory.
+The full quantum state of system (S) and environment (E) thus has the form $\sum_n c_n\ket{\psi}^{(\text{S})}_n \ket{\Psi}^{(\text{E})}_n$ with orthogonal $\{\ket{\Psi}_n^{(\text{E})}\}$.
+The reduced density matrix of the system, which is obtained from the full density matrix by taking the trace over the environmental states, is then that of the ensemble of the $\ket{\psi}^{(\text{S})}_n$, and therefore the time evolution of this reduced density matrix is linear.
+This type of consideration is also applied in approaches to the quantum measurement problem \cite{Strunz2002dekoh/"arenz} and in the field of quantum foundations of statistical mechanics \cite{eisert2015quantum}.

-It leads to a time evolution of the reduced density matrix of the system (i.e., the density matrix that results by taking the trace over the environmental degrees of freedom) that is linear in the density matrix.
-Although decoherence theory is by some authors considered as an explanation of the quantum-classical transition and in particular of the measurement problem \cite{Strunz2002dekoh/"arenz}, others emphasize that it cannot explain why only one of the different possible outcomes is realized in a one-time run of the measurement experiment \cite{adler2003decoherence,schlosshauer2007decoherence}
+Although decoherence theory is by some authors considered as an explanation of the quantum-classical transition and in particular of the measurement problem \cite{Strunz2002dekoh/"arenz}, others emphasize that it cannot explain why only one of the different possible outcomes is realized in a one-time run of the measurement experiment \cite{adler2003decoherence,schlosshauer2007decoherence}, since the full state of system and environment is assumed to be an entangled state that contains all the $\ket{\psi}^{(\text{S})}_n$ at the same time.
+Furthermore, it is argued that a unitary time evolution of macroscopic systems is incompatible with the actual calculations performed in statistical mechanics and condensed matter theory \cite{drossel2020condensed}, and that the quantum-classical transition indicates that there are limits of validity to unitary time evolution \cite{leggett}.